Dr. Stephanie L. McNulty

 Bachelor of Arts, Politics, Washington and Lee University, Lexington, VA.
 1991.

+2019.
 Democracy from Above?
-The Unfulfilled Promise of Nationally Mandated Participatory Reforms in the Developing World.
-Book manuscript.
+The Unfulfilled Promise of Nationally Mandated Participatory Reforms.
+Stanford University Press.

 - Reviewed in Comparative Political Studies, Journal of Latin American Studies, and Perspectives on Politics.